InnocentRangaka/InnocentRangaka/README.md

 **Soft Skills**
 * Creativity and Empathy
 * Active listening
-* Problem Solving and critical thinkin
+* Problem Solving and critical thinking
 * Self-management
 * Curiosity and williness to learn
 * Adaptability